Credit is something many of us take for granted.

 What is a credit rating?

 Credit ratings are a system by the credit reporting agencies about how and when you make your payments.
 Credit reporting agencies like Equifax and Transunion aren’t the only ones who use credit ratings.
-Lenders may use them as well when reporting information to the credit reporting agencies.
+Lenders may use them as well when reporting information to credit reporting agencies.

 A letter and a number make up a credit rating.
 For example, you might have a credit rating of R1 on your credit card, indicating that you’ve paid your credit card on time throughout its history.
 Bravo!